-Leadership under Pressure: One of the most useful things I have learned is how simple everything becomes when things quiet down.
+Crisis Management: One of the most useful things I have learned is how simple everything becomes when I clear my mind.
 In the middle of a crisis, it is easy for me to forget that I make the best decisions when my mind is not participating in the crisis.

-John Madden (Oakland Raiders) has talked about the importance of knowing when to use crisis management and which people to manage that way.
-Some people you light a fire under.
+I remember John Madden (Oakland Raiders) has talking about the importance of knowing when to use crisis management and which people to manage that way.
+There are players you light a fire under.
 You create a do-or-die, now-or-never sense of urgency.
-Other players you do not even strike matches when they are in the area.
+With other players, pressure is like a lighted match and gasoline.
 They can combust.
-They can become intense, but they mentally leave the game.
+They can become so intense that they mentally leave the game.

 Psychologist George Pranksy has talked about a higher plane of thinking, a focus or intensity when an athlete has no single thoughts of the coach, the stadium, the crowd, or anything.
 The person is in the flow of the game and is not so much thinking as mentally moving through the experience of a physically flowing event.
 When someone calls time out, the player’s thoughts will move with the flow of the events of the time out.

-The best boss I ever had was a man named S.R.
+The best boss I ever had is a man is retired Admiral S.R.
 Foley, Jr. He was my commanding officer on the USS Midway.
 I was a junior officer who stood bridge watches at the time.
-For me, managing a team of bridge personnel for the safe navigation of an airport at sea could fill my mind to overflow in a hurry.
+For me, managing a team of bridge personnel for the safe navigation of an airport at sea could fill my mind and make me fill panicky.

-This particular Captain always spoke softly.
+This captain always spoke softly.
 I never heard him raise his voice.
 He created in my mind a greater level of confidence and the ability to make better decisions.

-The Captain read the message in a glance.
+The captain read the message in a glance.
 He said, “I see what they want us to do.
 They need the press releases by noon every day.”
-His mind moved right past the inflammatory pieces and on to the issue of what needed to be done.
+His mind moved right past the inflammatory pieces and on to the issue of what we needed to do.

 He asked if I could get the press releases to U.S. Central Command by noon.
 I said, “Yes, Captain” and made sure that I did.